alephium/www/src/content/blog/2023-08-31_Weekly--DevUpdate-53dda006598b/index.md

 description: 'Week 34 Milestones & progress on dev on Alephium!'
 ---

-Week 34 Milestones & progress on dev on Alephium!

----

 ### Weekly \#DevUpdate

 #### Week 34 Milestones & progress on dev on Alephium!